The Dynamics and Geometry of Semi-Hyperbolic Rational Semigroups: Introduction

 \fr This result is a corollary for Theorem~\ref{t1puz15} involving the upper and lower class functions commonly used in probability theory.

-In the final section of our paper, i.e. Section~\ref{section:fiber-global}, $\HD(J(G))$ versus Hausdorff Dimension of Fiber Julia Sets $J_\om$, $\om\in\Sg_u$, we provided the solution to the long standing open problem in the theory of rational semigroups concerning the size of fiberwise Julia sets $J_\om$ versus the global Julia set $J(G)$.
-We show that for \CF \ balanced \TNR rational semigroups of finite type the Hausdorff dimension of every fiberwise Julia set $J_\om$ is smaller than the Hausdorff dimension of the global Julia set $J(G)$.
+In Section~\ref{section:fiber-global}, $\HD(J(G))$ versus Hausdorff Dimension of Fiber Julia Sets $J_\om$, $\om\in\Sg_u$, we provide the solution to the long standing open problem in the theory of rational semigroups concerning the size of fiberwise Julia sets $J_\om$ versus the global Julia set $J(G)$.
+We show that for all \NOSC-FNR rational semigroups of finite type the Hausdorff dimension of every fiberwise Julia set $J_\om$ is smaller than the Hausdorff dimension of the global Julia set $J(G)$.
 We also show that if $G$ is expanding then the supremum of Hausdorff dimensions of all fiberwise Julia set $J_\om$, $\om\in\Sg_u$ is smaller than the Hausdorff dimension of the global Julia set $J(G)$.
 In formal terms, we have the following.